gburgett/blog/content/posts/2024/09_thoughts-on-cursor.md

 I have effectively doubled my productivity using Cursor and other AI tools.
 For salaried employees, your negotiating power (and pay) does not necessarily increase when your personal productivity increases; the hiring managers at the companies you're interviewing for need to believe that you are worth the money.
-Typically this means your pay really only increases with the *average* productivity increase of devs with similar experience.
+Typically this means your pay really only increases with the *average* productivity increase of devs with similar resumes.

-For me, I have decided that I need to find a way to capture more of that productivity gain than I otherwise might as a salaried worker.
+I am thinking that I need to find a way to capture more of that productivity gain than I otherwise might as a salaried worker.
 This likely means contracting, bidding fixed-price contracts and delivering on them with half the effort and hours.
 Or it means creating a product and finding product-market fit in half the time and effort.